 - iv.
-To examine proposal for investment in real estate - vi.
+To examine proposal for investment in real estate - v.
+To review, propose and monitor annual budget including additional budget, if any, subject to the ratification of the Board - vi.
 To review capital expenditure against the budget - vii.
 To authorise opening and closing of bank accounts - viii.
 To authorise additions/deletions to the signatories pertaining to banking transactions - ix.
 To approve investment of surplus funds for an amount not exceeding ₹ 25 Crores as per the policy approved by the Board - x.
 To approve transactions relating to foreign exchange exposure including but not limited to forward cover and derivative products - xi.
 To approve donations as per the policy approved by the Board - xii.
 To delegate authority to the Company officials to represent the Company at various courts, government authorities and so on and - xiii.
 To attend to any other responsibility as may be entrusted by the Board to investigate any activity within terms of reference.
 Further, the Executive Committee is empowered to do the following - a.
 To seek information from any employee as considered necessary - b.
 To obtain outside legal professional advice as considered necessary - c.
 To secure attendance of outsiders with relevant expertise and - d.
 To investigate any activity within terms of reference